lblod/app-meldingsplichtige-api/README.md

 mu script project-scripts test-automatic-submission
 ```

-It prompts for vendor credentials and the variable parts of the besluitenlijst.
+It prompts for vendor credentials and a status (1=Concept, 2=Inzendbaar);
-Pass the vendor URI and key as arguments to skip the first two prompts:
+all other besluitenlijst fields use defaults.
+Pass the vendor URI and key as
+arguments to skip the first two prompts:

 ```sh
 mu script project-scripts test-automatic-submission <vendor-uri> <vendor-key>
 ```

-Prerequisites: the stack is up, `docker compose up -d project-scripts` has been
+Prerequisites: the stack is up.
-run once, and `jq` is on the host PATH.
-See
-`test-automatic-submission/plan.md` for the full design.

 ## Technical flow